DHTMLX/docs-suite/docs/treegrid/features.md

 ### How to group cells in TreeGrid

-In this section you will find out how to group cells in TreeGrid and its header
+In this section you will find out how to group cells in TreeGrid and its header.

 | Topic                                                                            | Description                                                                                                             |
 | -------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------- |